Implications of Brexit for British individuals with interests in Italy

-Such exemption applies only in favour of Italian and EU citizens.
-Therefore, after Brexit, a property transfer based on separation or divorce will be more expensive for British people.
+Some Italian notaries claim that such exemption applies only in favour of Italian and EU citizens.
+Therefore, after Brexit implementation period, a property transfer based on separation or divorce could be more expensive for British people.

-If you started the Italian property transfer process based on a separation or divorce it might be time to speed things up before Brexit is fully effective in order to take advantage of the exemption above.
+If you started the Italian property transfer process based on a separation or divorce it might be time to speed things up and complete the process by 31 December 2020 in order to take advantage of the exemption above.

 iii) Lawyers and Notary services (VAT)

-Legal services and notary services are subject to 22% VAT (expected to increase from 1 January 2020).
+Legal services and notary services are subject to 22% VAT.
 However, some legal services provided by Italian lawyers and Italian notaries to non-EU residents are considered lacking “territoriality” and thus are not subject to VAT.

-Therefore, after Brexit, British citizens who are not residents of any EU country, will no longer be subject to Italian 22% VAT.
+Therefore, from 1 January 2021, British citizens who are not residents of any EU country will no longer be subject to Italian 22% VAT with respect to those selected legal or notary consulting services.
 I guess this is good news for them!

-If you have a big legal bill coming up for payment and you have the option to delay it until Brexit, it might be worth bearing this aspect in mind.
+If you have a big legal bill coming up for payment and you have the option to delay it to 2021, it might be worth bearing this aspect in mind.

 iv) Custom Taxes